caltechlibrary/distillery/README.md

 # Distillery

-Caltech Archives & Special Collections automated system for preparing and sending preservation files to tape and the cloud (S3), preparing and sending access files to a viewing system (Islandora), and recording all the files and locations in ArchivesSpace.
+Caltech Archives & Special Collections automated system for preparing and sending preservation files to tape and the cloud, preparing and sending access files to a display system, and recording all the files and locations in ArchivesSpace.

 ## Architecture

 - `web.py` checks user authorization, runs the web form, triggers the status files, and displays status
-- `distillery.py` contains the main script that, depending on the options selected, retrieves metadata, converts images, writes metadata, uploads to S3, and creates ArchivesSpace records
+- `distillery.py` contains the main script that, depending on the options selected, retrieves metadata, converts images, writes metadata, transmits preservation files, and creates ArchivesSpace records
 - `tape.py`
 - `s3.py`
-- `islandora.py` converts metadata and TIFFs to formats for Islandora, uploads and ingests the archival object folders as “book” items, records the proper digital object URLs in ArchivesSpace
+- `alchemist.py` IN DEVELOPMENT

 ## Server Explanation